sous-chefs/kafka/README.md

 * Java 17 or later installed by the caller
 * systemd

+Kafka is extracted from Apache binary tarballs.
+The `kafka_install` resource installs the platform `tar` package when it converges.

 See [LIMITATIONS.md](LIMITATIONS.md) for platform and Kafka version constraints.

 ## Resources